Woman receiving professional laser hair removal treatment in a clean med spa, showcasing comfort and modern cosmetic technology.

 Aftercare Following Laser Hair Removal: Dos and Don’ts

-Post-treatment, your skin may feel warm or slightly red, similar to a mild sunburn.
-Apply aloe vera gel or hydrocortisone cream to reduce redness and swelling.
-Ice packs wrapped in a cloth can further alleviate discomfort, promoting faster recovery.
+Your skin may feel warm or slightly red after treatment, similar to a mild sunburn.
+Apply soothing creams like aloe vera gel or hydrocortisone cream to reduce redness and swelling.
+Ice packs wrapped in a cloth can also help alleviate discomfort.

 Results and Duration of Laser Hair Removal